Zoloft and PPHN: Causation and Risk Considerations

 Frequently Asked Questions

-Does the Zoloft label include a warning for PPHN?
+Does Zoloft have a warning about PPHN?

 Does submitting information create an attorney-client relationship?